Fair game (Scientology): Background

-Scientology's founder, L. Ron Hubbard, said all opposition came from what he called "Suppressive Persons" (SPs)— which scientologists claim are "anti-social people who want to destroy anything that benefits humanity."
+Scientology's founder, L. Ron Hubbard, said all opposition came from what he called "suppressive persons" (SPs) – which Scientologists claim are "anti-social people who want to destroy anything that benefits humanity."
 In written policies dating from the mid-1950s, Hubbard told his followers to take a hard line against perceived opponents.
 In 1955 he wrote, "The purpose of the suit is to harass and discourage rather than to win.
 The law can be used easily to harass, and enough harassment on somebody who is simply on the thin edge anyway, well knowing that he is not authorized, will generally be sufficient to cause his professional decease.
 If possible, of course, ruin him utterly".

 In his confidential Manual of Justice of 1959, Hubbard wrote "People attack Scientology.
 I never forget it, always even the score."
 He advocated using private investigators to investigate critics, who had turned out to be "members of the Communist Party or criminals, usually both.
 The smell of police or private detectives caused them to fly, to close down, to confess.
 Hire them and damn the cost when you need to."
 He said that in dealing with opponents, his followers should "always find or manufacture enough threat against them to cause them to sue for peace.
 Don't ever defend.
 Always attack."
 He urged the use of "black propaganda" to "destroy reputation or public belief in persons, companies or nations."

-The Church has retained an aggressive policy towards those it perceives as its enemies, and argued as late as 1985 that retributive action against "enemies of Scientology" should be considered a Constitutionally-protected "core practice" of Scientology.
+The Church of Scientology has retained an aggressive policy towards those it perceives as its enemies, and argued as late as 1985 that retributive action against "enemies of Scientology" should be considered a Constitutionally-protected "core practice" of Scientology.